 IBM mainframe (5%) and Open VMS (5%) round out the chart.

 We asked respondents to list other platforms that they support.
 These included: ABAP, Citrix, VMWare, Openstack, WindRiver, in-house GIS applications used with handheld devices, proprietary qms, QNX, Samsung Tizen, Aliyun YunOS, Amazon Android video players, all hardware devices (desktop, set-top, SmartTVs, phones, tablets), VMware, Windows Server 2012.

 This category represents significant standards and/or processes that have become de facto platforms.
-Agile has definitely become a major player in the software industry.
-The percentage of respondents involved with it has surged from 50% last year to 80%.
+Agile (80%) has definitely become a major player in the software industry.
 For future surveys, we may do a breakdown on the types of Agile development.
 The .NET framework from Microsoft continues to be well-supported in the industry.
-DITA (24%) has maintained much the same position over the past two years.
+DITA (27%) has maintained much the same position over the past several years.
 Organizations tend to either embrace DITA fully and with significant resources or not at all.
 Most of the other frameworks in the table will probably continue to be of interest to a dedicated portion of developers.

 We asked respondents to list other frameworks they use.
 These included: ADDIE, Aris, CCMS, Pareto, Home-grown DTD, Word to PDFs, Jekyll, Markdown, Mallard, AsciiDoc, Markdown, Microsoft IIS, web services, crowd-sourcing, own XML standard, PyCharm, Git, Confluence, Drupal, S1000D, Sphinx/LaTeX